 Hong Kong receives heaviest rainfall in 140 years

-The Chinese special administrative region saw the highest hourly rainfall since records began 140 years ago
+Hong Kong has sounded the alarm with its highest-level rainstorm warning.
+Rescue operations have begun in several districts and schools remained shut.

-Hong Kong issued the highest "black" rainstorm warning after torrential rains caused flooding and submerged parts of streets, malls, and metro stations.
+Hong Kong issued its highest black rainstorm warning—black—after torrential rains caused flooding and submerged parts of streets, malls and metro stations.

 The Chinese special administrative region saw the highest hourly rainfall since records began 140 years ago.